goblinfactory/gunner/README.md

 	And reporting requests per second of (x)
 	Then the webserver should report similar requests per second within an acceptable tolerance
 ```

+ - CSV input of urls.
+If any of the urls passed is a file, then url values will be read from the file.
+One value per line.

 Roadmap (high priority ideas)
 ---